“Forget About World Peace…Visualize Using Your Turn Signal.”

 Tickets issued under the Highway Traffic Act, Insurance Act or Criminal Code appears on your driver abstract and affects your insurance rate.

 Car insurance rates between auto insurance companies can vary by hundreds, even thousands of dollars.
 The easiest way to find which insurance companies offer the lowest prices is to do an online rate search.
-InsuranceHotline.com offers free rate searches for consumers.
+InsuranceHotline.com offers free rate searches for consumers; get an insurance quote here.
 This article tells you the types of tickets that affect your insurance rate.

 Tickets are divided into 3 classifications: minor, major and serious convictions, which include criminal acts.
 All ticket classifications, regardless of demerit points, affect your insurance rate.

 Parking tickets do not affect your driver’s license, insurance record or appear on your driver’s abstract.
 The only consequence of not paying a parking ticket means that your license plate will not be renewed.
 In other words, you will not be able to get your renewal "sticker" unless you pay for your parking tickets.

 Minor, Major and Serious Convictions: